cleterrier/pypline/README.md

 3. Global fitting using GlobLoc (with the individual fitting from step 1 as seed), with either fixed ratios (performs channel assignment) or free ratios (channel assignment has to be done downstream of the pipeline using the calculated ratios).
 4. RCC and COMET drift correction (COMET has to be installed separately)
 5. Grouping of blinking events accross frames.
+6. Compensation of the deformation from the cylindrical lens (requires calibrations stacks with and without the lens).
 6. Export as ThunderSTORM-compatible csv files for downstream visualization.

 ## Install procedure